Meet Vault12 at CryptoMondays London, December 9, 2024 and The Digital Commonwealth Awards, London, December 13, 2024

 Crypto Inheritance Features

-Currently, most hardware wallets, including the Ledger Nano X and Trezor Model T, lack any features for arranging and managing crypto inheritance.
-This gap presents a dangerous challenge for careful users who want to ensure that their crypto assets can be transferred to their heirs.
+Currently, most hardware wallets, including the Ledger Nano X and Trezor Model T, lack any features for establishing and managing crypto inheritance.
+This gap presents a challenge for users who want to be sure that their crypto assets can be transferred to their heirs.

 Ledger Nano X